Princeton Glee Club

 The Princeton University Glee Club is the oldest and most prestigious choir at Princeton University, composed of approximately 100 mixed voices.
 They give multiple performances throughout the year featuring music from Renaissance to Modern, and also tour internationally biannually.
-They have performed recently with Bobby McFerrin, Roomful of Teeth, Calmus, and a collection of the world's premier oktavists.
+They have performed recently with Chanticleer, The King's Singers, Bobby McFerrin, Roomful of Teeth, Calmus, and a collection of the world's premier oktavists.
 Currently the Glee Club is led by Gabriel Crouch.